 Being more confident that I won't loose a finger while working has motivated me to work more often at making plarn.
 My original idea was to use up my stash making mats for the homeless, but I need to stop this perpetual problem first...
 I just don't have enough time to keep cutting, so the stash continues to rebuild with each weekly shopping trip.
 Yes, I'm a horrible person and still use disposable bags.
 After many times of taking my reusable bags along to Walmart, only to turn around from unloading the cart to see my things being packed in disposables, I just stopped taking them with and have since given them away.
 I think I'm going to use some of this test material to whip up a few new reusable bags, then try again to reduce the amount of bags piling up.
 I just don't know if finger crocheting with extra-thick plarn will be a good idea for a bag...

 But I guess I'll find out soon, won't I?
-It should work fine for larger items, but if the cashier packs something like a small bottle of extract in there, then I know it will fall out.
-Perhaps it will inspire me to go through the self-checkout lane so I can pack my own bags.
-I never like how they do it, anyways.
+It should work fine for larger items, but something small will probably fall out.

 Back to making the plarn...
 After the first few tries with the paper cutter, I thought it was a failure.
 If I can't cut at least five bags at a time, then the machine it isn't efficient enough to work with.
 I was having to chop two and three times to get through the material, and it was leaving sloppy cuts.
 Then, thankfully, I reviewed the next two photos for the tutorial I'm making: